-Medicaid reimburses health care providers that have a provider agreement with the AHCA only for covered goods and services and only for individuals who are eligible for Medicaid assistance from Medicaid.
+Medicaid reimburses health care providers that have a provider agreement with the AHCA only for goods and services that are covered by the Medicaid program and only for individuals who are eligible for Medicaid assistance from Medicaid.
 Section 409.907, F.S., establishes requirements for Medicaid provider agreements, which include among other things, background screening requirements, notification requirements for change of ownership of a Medicaid provider, authority for AHCA site visits of provider service locations, and surety bond requirements.